ELELAB/mavisp_data_collection/README.md

 NEWS

+22/06/2026
+Updated CancerMuts and its support in MAVISp automatization towards adding support for non-missense variants and minor bug fixes

 18/06/2026
 A bug was found in the script that generates the input for the functional_sites module.
-The bug has been fixed and the data are under revision for this module both in the mavisp database and gitbook repository.
+The bug has been fixed, and the data are under revision for this module both in the MAVISP database and the GitBook repository.
+Follow the issues for updates on their status.

 17/06/2026
 We introduced in MUTATEX workflow and MAVISP automatization the support to st_dev from energies.csv files